JackGruber/Joplin-Tools/README.md

 ---

-Create or Updates a note witch a list of all open ToDo's.
+Creates or Updates a note with a list of all open ToDo's.
 All to-dos that have been exceeded are marked with a ❗.

 <img src="img/todo_overview.jpg">